Pre Game Meal: Best Ideas to Fuel Athletes

 Healthy tips for eating before a game

-• Eat tested and tried foods.
+• Tested and tried foods.
 Never try a new food before a race or competition.
 On those days, rely on tried and true foods and timing.
 And when trying something new, introduce it slowly, trying it a couple times to see how it’s tolerated.

 • Eat the right amount of food.
-Timing meals and snacks and eating enough of the right food will help prevent hunger and low blood sugar during a game.
+Eating enough of the right food will help prevent hunger and low blood sugar during a game.
 Low blood sugar can cause fatigue.
 Eating too much food can cause stomach cramps, nausea or stomach distress.

-• Eat high carbohydrate, moderate protein, and low fat.
+• High carbohydrate, moderate protein, and low fat.
 Carbohydrates digest faster than protein or fat.
 Eating some protein will help to stabilize blood sugar and prevent low blood sugar from affecting performance.

 • Avoid high fat, gas producing, and sugary foods.
 Fat digests slowly and can cause stomach cramps or diarrhea.
 Sugary foods can cause blood sugar spikes with crashes, hastening fatigue.